-- Base removal is available for all tracking modes. - If you click Stop or press \sum, you should again identify the supporting surface. - If the scene remains changed, you can also use the Continue Scanning From Scans Selected in Workspace option.
+- Base removal is available for all tracking modes. - If you click Stop or press 1, you should again identify the supporting surface. - If the scene remains unchanged, you can also use the Auto-align new scans with those marked in Workspace option.
 In this case, the application won't prompt you to identify the base. - If base detection is successful, the base will always render in Recording mode.